Published: August 25th, 2020

 The MBIG programme has recently been extended with a new £2.2million programme offering grants of up to £150,000 to help meet the cost of building new premises, or extending and reconfiguring their existing ones.
 It is part-funded by the European Regional Development Fund, and supported by the Marches Local Enterprise Partnership and Marches Growth Hub.

-Programme manager Caroline Cattle said: "Midland Alloy has a track record of success stretching back to 1973 but was being held back from further expansion by a lack of space.
+Programme Manager Caroline Cattle said: "Midland Alloy has a track record of success stretching back to 1973 but was being held back from further expansion by a lack of space.
 The new extension has provided a purpose-built storage area and also freed up space for further growth in their original building."

-Gill Hamer, Marches LEP chief executive, said: "This is fantastic news for Midland Alloy, the new staff and the economy of the area as a whole.
+Gill Hamer, Marches LEP Director, said: "This is fantastic news for Midland Alloy, the new staff and the economy of the area as a whole.
 By helping ensure that companies such as this can realise their growth ambitions, the Marches LEP and Growth Hub is delivering real results to drive forward our economy."

 The MBIG programme, which is delivered by Herefordshire Council, awards funding for projects that create new jobs or products and meets up to half the cost of successful applications, meaning that projects costing up to £300,000 could secure a grant of £150,000.
 The scheme covers B2B businesses and does not include retail, social welfare or agricultural companies.